Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-\tit{Visual Encoders} In terms of visual encoding, after the emergence of global~\cite{karpathy2015deep,rennie2017self,vinyals2015show} and grid-based descriptors~\cite{lu2017knowing,xu2015show}, the use of object detections~\cite{anderson2018bottom,zhang2021vinvl} has become one of the most popular approaches.
+\tit{Visual encoders} In terms of visual encoding, after the emergence of global~\citep{karpathy2015deep,rennie2017self} and grid descriptors~\citep{xu2015show}, the use of object detections~\citep{anderson2018bottom,zhang2021vinvl} has become one of the most popular approaches.
 Indeed, it provides clean visual elements and a partial bridge between the visual and the textual domains.
-While several works have encoded regions through graph-based encodings~\cite{guo2019aligning,yang2019auto,yao2018exploring}, or self-attentive structures~\cite{cornia2020meshed,huang2019attention,li2019entangled,pan2020x}, the emergence of self-attentive visual encoders~\cite{dosovitskiy2021image} and large-scale multi-modal models has enabled new strategies, ranging from training better detectors to having end-to-end visual models trained from scratch~\cite{kim2021vilt,xu2021e2e,yan2021grid,zhang2021vinvl}.
-Recently Shen~\etal~\cite{shen2021much} showed that features encoded by large-scale multi-modal architectures like CLIP~\cite{radford2021learning} perform at least on par with detection-based approaches.
+While several works have encoded regions through graph-based~\citep{yang2019auto} or self-attentive structures~\citep{cornia2020meshed,huang2019attention,pan2020x}, the emergence of self-attentive visual encoders~\citep{dosovitskiy2021image} and large-scale multi-modal models has enabled new strategies, ranging from training better detectors to having end-to-end visual models trained from scratch~\citep{kim2021vilt,xu2021e2e,yan2021grid,zhang2021vinvl}.
+Recently,~\citet{shen2021much} showed that features encoded by large-scale multi-modal architectures like CLIP~\citep{radford2021learning} perform at least on par with detection-based approaches.
+These findings have been confirmed by subsequent methods~\citep{mokady2021clipcap,barraco2022unreasonable}, also augmenting the captioning model with either knowledge distillation~\citep{barraco2022camel} or retrieval components~\citep{sarto2022retrieval,li2022comprehending}.

+\tit{Semantic content and style separation} A related line of research focuses on the generation of textual descriptions conditioned on a specific style or sentiment.
+In this context, some solutions have been proposed to train a captioning model with image-text pairs composed of images directly associated with positive and negative sentences~\citep{mathews2016senticap}, eventually constraining the captioning model to also preserve the ability to generate factual descriptions (\ie~captions without a specific style)~\citep{chen2018factual}.
+To reduce the dependency on paired data, other approaches proposed to leverage unpaired stylized corpus to generate more accurate stylized captions~\citep{gan2017stylenet,mathews2018semstyle,guo2019mscap,zhao2020memcap}.
+In particular,~\citet{guo2019mscap} employed a one-hot style indicator to condition their captioning model, which resembles our style token.
+Differently, the work introduced by~\citep{klein2021diverse} also considers the stylistic content of the input image represented with style-specific attributes.